scalar-labs/scalardl-web-client-sdk/README.md

 } catch (err) {
     properties['scalar.dl.client.private_key_pem'] = /* from some place */

-    // getIndexedDb will store the private key this time. clientService = await new ClientServiceWithIndexedDb(new ClientService(properties));
+    // It stores the specified private key in IndexedDB clientService = await new ClientServiceWithIndexedDb(new ClientService(properties));
 }
 ```